PeterAltmann/eDX/LFS173x/README.md

 Please follow this [link](https://github.com/cloudcompass/ToIPLabs/blob/main/docs/LFS173xV2/didResolvers.md) to run a lab in which you try out a couple of DID resolvers, including one built into an instance of ACA-Py.

+**NOTE**: There is a `did:ebsi` resolver.
+Most did methods are broken or no longer supported.
+I am not sure how to create a did and DIDDoc without simply implementing the specs.
+I will try https://github.com/sicpa-dlab/acapy-resolver-universal later when using ACA-Py

 ## Knowledge Check 3
 1. Which of the following is **not** true about von-network?